wclenhardt/opal_docs/docs/index.md

 ## Data Ingest File Templates
 The processed files for Data Landing stage can be used as templates for future data assimilation.
 Use the file that most closely aligns with your data.
+See table below.

 |  Template File for Data Landing (Initial Ingest)  |
 | ------------------------------------------------- |